The Centre for Crime and Justice Studies was established in July 1931 as the 'Association for the Scientific Treatment of Criminals'.

 In 1950, ISTD published the first issue of the British Journal of Delinquency.
 In 1960 the Journal's name was changed to the British Journal of Criminology, reflecting, in Edward Glover's words, 'the long distance policy of the ISTD to effect the extension of research into various non-criminal fields of observation'.
 The journal is now one of the foremost English language peer review journals in its subject area.

-Today, the Centre operates as an independent, non-partisan organisation that advances public understanding of crime, criminal justice and social harm.
+Today, the Centre operates as an independent educational charity that advances public understanding of crime and criminal justice.